12mre1/12mre1.github.io/_posts/2021-06-15-Optimizing-Deep-Neural-Nets-with-Tensorflow.md

 5. Adam
 6. Nadam

 We'll discuss how each of these is computed, as well as the intuition behind them.
-Then we'll train a fixed model, and use __tensorboard__ to visualize the convergence of the weights, so you can see the differences.
-If you've never used (or heard of) tensorboard, don't worry.
-I'll explain it in more detail a bit later.
+Then we'll train a fixed model, and visualize how some of them work faster than traditional gradient descent.

 ## Review of SGD